DmitriyMalayev/react-dynamic-components-lab/README.md

                 └── ColorBox (etc.)
 ```

 Go ahead and `npm start` to see what we already have rendering in the browser.

 ## Deliverables

 (The application will error on `npm start` until the `Comment` component is
-created and exported)
+created and exported  NOT TRUE)

 #### `Comment` Component

 - Create a `Comment` component in the file, `Comment.js` within `src/` and don't forget to:
   - `import React, { Component } from 'react'` at the top of our file
+`{Component}` this syntax is known as destructuring
+When you do an import with a constant that is going to look for the default export of the file matching this path where the library is.
+If the file we're loading has a default export in it, that is what the constant will be equal to.
+If we have name exports that are not default then we can import them using the curly braces by doing a destructured import.

+If you're importing from a file that is exporting multiple constants you need to surround your import with curly braces
+If you're importing from a file that has a default export you can just pass the name of the thing you're importing and then the file path.

   - Use the `class X extends Component {}` syntax
   - export the class so it can be used in other files
   - import the class in `BlogPost`